yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 not even sure if the NEON equivalent exists.
 Moreover, the gather instructions would likely be doing loads from wildly different memory addresses (and cache lines), and they would still subject to physical limitations like memory bandwidth.
 On top of all that, we'd have maintain a traversal stack per SIMD lane...
-Well, it seems difficult.
+Seems troublesome.

 So, instead we are going to go the obvious way, SIMD crunching multiple geometries against a single ray.
-I later discovered papers that somewhat corroberated our strategy [XXX: link to papers], which feels good.

-The more interesting part is applying SIMD to crunch through the BVH volumes.
-The most obvious challenge here is that the data is not even remotely organized to do this - it is a binary tree, each node floating who knows where.
+While you can imagine how we'd SIMD-ify testing rays against triangles in leaf nodes, the more interesting part is applying SIMD to crunch through the BVH volumes.
+The most obvious challenge here is that the data is not even remotely organized to do this - the bounding boxes are stored in nodes of a binary tree, each node floating who knows where.
 However, what if we could reshape the tree such that it is essentially the same tree, but the bounding boxes we test against are laid out next to each other in memory?

-The transform we are going to do involves changing the tree's branching factor, as well as the subtle move of pulling the child nodes' bounding volumes into the parent node [root-without-bounding-volume].
+In some sense, this is the core idea of the raytracer codebase (and this article).
+At that time I was happy that I came up with on my own, but in retrospect it looks fairly obvious, and cursory internet search says other people also do this [XXX: link to QBVH paper and AMD RDNA Chips & Cheese article].
+The transform we are going to do involves changing the tree's branching factor, as well as pulling the child nodes' bounding volumes into the parent node [boundless-root].

-[root-without-bounding-volume]: Yes, this leaves the root of the tree without a bounding volume.
+[boundless-root]: Yes, this leaves the root of the tree without a bounding volume.
 We instead assume the root is always reached and test directly against children.

+From now on, the code snippets will target AVX hardware (8-wide), but we could just as well build SSE/NEON (4-wide) versions of the data structures.
+In fact, at a later point in the article we talk about how we make sure multiple implementations exist side by side and produce the same results.

 ```
 Node_Original :: struct {